christophercelaya/better-gpt/README.md

 # 🛠️ Usage

-To get started, simply visit our website at <https://bettergpt.chat/>.
-There are 3 ways for you to start using Better ChatGPT.
+To get started, simply visit our website at <https://vercel.com/>.
+There are 3 ways for you to start using Better GPT.

 1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
 2. Utilise the api endpoint proxy provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) (if you are in a region with no access to ChatGPT)